Quasi-alternating surgeries: Introduction

 Slopes in a cusp of a hyperbolic manifold are often measured with respect to the \textit{geometric basis} of the cusp given by the two shortest slopes.

 SnapPy uses the geometric basis for cusps of census manifolds (and other hyperbolic manifolds without an alternative basis being implicit).
 For census knots, tabulated links, and manifolds obtained from link diagrams, SnapPy uses the $S^3$-basis.
-We will follow this convention.
-For example, the complement of the five crossing twist knot $K5a1$ (in the Hoste--Thistlethwaite notation) is isometric to the census manifold $m015$ while the slope $p/q$ for $K5a1$ is the slope $p/(q-2p)$ for $m015$.
+We will follow this convention and use different slope indices according to how the knot/link is described.
+For example, the complement of the five-crossing twist knot $K5a1$ (in the Hoste--Thistlethwaite notation) is isometric to the census manifold $m015$ while the slope $p/q$ for $K5a1$ is the slope $p/(q-2p)$ for $m015$.

-To give surgery descriptions of branching sets for quotients of orientation preserving involutions of manifolds, we use the Hoste--Thistlethwaite tabulation of knots and links as recorded in SnapPy which gives an ordering to the link components.
+To give surgery descriptions of quotients of orientation preserving involutions of manifolds, we use the Hoste--Thistlethwaite--Weeks tabulation of knots and links \cite{HTW} (in short: the HTW table) as recorded in SnapPy which gives an ordering to the link components.
 As in SnapPy, surgery information is presented in a list-without-commas of ordered pairs $(p_i, q_i)$ indicating $p_i/q_i$ surgery on the $i$th component (with respect to the $S^3$-basis).
 Here the ordered pair $(0,0)$ is taken to mean that no surgery is performed on the component and it forms part of the branching set.
 For example, $L11n350(0,0)(-4,1)(0,0)$ describes a link of two components arising from the first and third component of $L11n350$ in the manifold obtained by $-4$ surgery on the second component.
 When no surgery information is given, the link is just the link in $S^3$.